 For this DIY Bookshelf, you’ll need:

-3/4″ oak plywood (you’ll use about 1/2 sheet, but you can’t get all the pieces from a half (4×4) sheet, so buy a whole sheet and just use the leftovers for another project 🙂 )
+3/4″ oak plywood (you can get all the pieces cut from a half sheet (4’x4′), but the bottom piece’s grain direction will be the wrong way.
+It still works fine, but I am picky about my grain direction, so I bought a whole sheet and will just use the leftovers for another project 🙂 )

 (2) 1x2x6 oak board